 This Statement also provides examples of how the Directors have engaged with and had regard to the interests of key stakeholders in accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (as amended by the Companies (Miscellaneous Reporting) Regulations 2018).
-The Company is a subsidiary of Lloyds Banking Group, and as such follows many of the processes and practices of Lloyds Banking Group, which are further referred to in this Statement where relevant.
+The Company is a subsidiary of Lloyds Banking Group plc, and as such follows many of the processes and practices of Lloyds Banking Group, which are further referred to in this Statement where relevant.

 The Board is collectively responsible for the long-term success of the Company.
-Understanding the views and interests of our key stakeholders (this includes customers, shareholders, communities, the environment, regulators, and suppliers), is central to the Company's strategy, crucial to the Company's success, and informs key aspects of Board decision-making as set out in this Statement.
-Stakeholder engagement is embedded in all aspects of the Board's decision-making and can be seen in the range of activities across key stakeholder groups.
+Understanding the views and interests of our key stakeholders (this includes customers, shareholders, communities, the environment, regulators, and suppliers), is central to the Company's strategy, and informs key aspects of Board decision-making as set out in this Statement.
+Stakeholder engagement is embedded within the Board's decision-making process and can be seen in the range of activities across key stakeholder groups.